sunkevin1214/codes/README.md

+--update...
+Now, I have release the algorithm into the dictionary "code".

 All codes are implemented from the architecture and weight initialization optimized by my own algorithm that will be released soon.

 These codes have been tested in the GPU with NVIDIA 1080, and written by Tensorflow1.3.